Are you getting enough sleep?

 But there is no better accountability than a hungry cat in the morning.

-If you get a cat and show her that 6 AM is food time, she will make sure you’re preparing breakfast at 5:55 AM every morning.
+If you get a cat and show her that 6 AM is food time, she will ensure you prepare breakfast at 5:55 AM every morning.
 No exceptions.

 The downside to that approach is that she might also decide she wants some playtime at 3 am, but oh well… cats will be cats.